Haleshot/Image_Processing/README.md

 ### In Progress

-- [ ] Improve README guides, contributing guides, etc.
-- [ ] Add a Video demo in the form of Gif Link for viewers to easily see the working.

 - [ ] Showing user, which file to run as main file - portraying user flow.
-- [ ] Adding Save as button

 ### Done ✓
 - [x] Add exceptions to prevent program from crashing when user opens window to select input image but clicks on the close button of the window; same with Save as button.
 - [x] Add Facial Feature Detection Button.
+- [x] Add a Video demo in the form of Gif Link for viewers to easily see the working.
+- [x] Adding Save as button
+- [x] Improve README guides, contributing guides, etc.

 </p>
 <hr>